-FIR 107 Fire Prevention and Code Enforcement I
+FIR 110 Fire Prevention and Code Enforcement I

-History, theory, and practice of fire prevention and code enforcement.
-Covers relevant codes, recognition of fire hazards, and implementation of an inspection program.
-Meets 90-hour requirement to sit for the Fire Inspector Prevention I examination leading to certification as a Fire Inspector in New Jersey.
+Acquaints with the history, theory, and practice of fire prevention and code enforcement.
+Topics include relevant codes, recognition of fire hazards, and implementation of an inspection program.
+Meets the 104-hour requirement for eligibility to take the national ICC Fire Inspector I examination.
+Successfully passing leads to New Jersey Division of Fire Safety Fire Inspector certification.
+6 lecture / 2 laboratory hours